Risk Factors Dashboard

 We greatly depend on the efforts of our executive officers and other key employees to manage our operations.
 Similarly, we utilize highly skilled personnel in operating and supporting our businesses and in developing new technologies.
 In times of high utilization, it can be difficult to find and retain qualified individuals and, during the recent period of sustained declines in oil and natural gas prices, there have been reductions in the oil field services workforce, both of which have resulted and may in the future result in higher labor costs.
 The loss of members of management or the inability to attract and retain qualified personnel could have a material adverse effect on our business, financial condition and results of operations.
 In addition, the unexpected loss of members of management, qualified personnel or a significant number of employees due to disease, disability, or death, could have a detrimental effect on us.

 We currently own and operate rigs and have deployed technology under contracts with foreign national oil companies.
+In the future, we may expand our International Solutions operations and enter into additional, significant contracts with national oil companies.
 In the future, we may expand our international solutions operations and enter into additional, significant contracts with national oil companies.
 The terms of these contracts may contain non-negotiable provisions and may expose us to greater commercial, political, operational, and other risks than we assume in other contracts.
+Foreign contracts may expose us to materially greater environmental liability and other claims for damages (including consequential damages) and personal injury related to our operations, or the risk that the contract may be terminated or suspended by our customer without cause on short-term notice, contractually or by governmental action, or under certain conditions that may not provide us with an early termination payment or standby compensation.
 Foreign contracts may expose us to materially greater environmental liability and other claims for damages (including consequential damages) and personal injury related to our operations, or the risk that the contract may be terminated by our customer without cause on short-term notice, contractually or by governmental action, or under certain conditions that may not provide us with an early termination payment.
 We can provide no assurance that increased risk exposure will not have an adverse impact on our future operations or that we will not increase the number of rigs contracted, or the amount of technology deployed, to national oil companies with commensurate additional contractual risks.
 Risks that accompany contracts with national oil companies could ultimately have a material adverse impact on our business, financial condition and results of operations.

 Much of the world’s oil and natural gas reserves are controlled by NOCs, which may require their contractors to meet local content requirements or other local standards, such as conducting our operations through joint ventures with local partners that could be difficult or undesirable for us to meet.
 The failure to meet the local content requirements and other local standards may adversely affect our operations in those countries.
 In addition, our ability to work with NOCs is subject to our ability to negotiate and agree upon acceptable contract terms.